Paprenjak

 The Croatian author August Šenoa featured the biscuit in his novel "Goldsmith's gold" published in 1871:

 “And thus it came to pass that she was called the Paprenjak lady: over the length and breadth of the city there was not a woman, noble or common, who could bake paprenjaks in the way that Magda knew.
 Day in and day out there was a run on her paprenjaks, and the city judge Ivan Blažeković himself was known to leave a pretty penny in her purse every so often.”

 Croatian Tradition

 The origins of paprenjak are unclear but they are known to have existed in the 16th century during the Renaissance.
-Traditionally, in older times, Croatian people made paprenjak throughout the year, and more lately it is a family tradition in many homes to make paprenjak for Christmas – an event in which the whole family would come together, mothers and grandmothers to make the dough and children to stamp out the paprenjak shapes for Christmas.
+Historically, they would have been made throughout the year, but are now associated with Christmas.

 Traditionally, a square paprenjak is decorated with wooden press, embossing a pattern on the biscuit.
-These patterns were traditionally pagan and Christian symbols, such as fish, wheat or sun.
-Today paprenjak today takes on many shapes, such as gingerbread men, stars, trees, etc.
+These patterns often took the shape of pagan and Christian symbols, such as fish, wheat, and the sun.
+Today paprenjak comes in Christmas themed shapes, such as gingerbread men, stars, and trees.